Master of Real Estate Development

 Approved Electives: Total 12 Credit Hours

-- BC 6675 Residential Design and Construction-3 Credit Hours (if not taken as part of the core)
+- BC 6675 Residential Design and Construction-3 Credit Hours

 - ARCH 6226 Green Construction-3 Credit Hours